 Online Meetings Are Always an Option For Sober Moms

 Lack of childcare does not have to be a barrier to recovery.
 If you have exhausted all resources to find childcare so you can attend an AA meeting, but have come up empty-handed, you still have the option of attending meetings online.
 This is also a great option if you don’t feel comfortable bringing your child to a meeting with you.

 Thousands of people attend daily AA meetings online.
 These meetings typically follow the same format as a face-to-face AA meeting.
 The only difference is (obviously!) they are held online.
 They usually last an hour or an hour and a half.
 Many people prefer online meetings because they enjoy attending meetings from the comfort of home.

 Online meetings are ideal for sober moms who can’t find childcare.
 Here is a comprehensive online AA meeting schedule.

-You can also chat online or text when you need support from other people in recovery.
+You can also text when you need support from other people in recovery.

 Meeting-Makers Make It